Nothing-But-Nice/Documents/DKP-System.md

 ```

 ## WHAT HAPPENS WHEN NO ONE BIDS ON AN ITEM?
 Any item that is not bid upon will be rolled to all toons present in the raid.
 You may roll on (1) character as “need” to win and receive the item for free.
 It does not matter if this toon is an Alt, Main, FnF or Recruit.
-Please note once you roll on (1) toon, that is the only toon you may roll on items for that zone.
-The next zone this resets and you can pick a new toon.
+Please note once you roll on (1) toon.

 If you loot an item you cannot use you will be charged x55 BRV.
 On raids, auto-loot no drop should be off and you should confirm your loot before accepting.

 ## WHAT HAPPENS ON TIE BIDS?
 Tie items will be handed out based upon (60) day attendance.
 If those are a tie, refer to (30) day and then (90) day.
 If all those match, the item will be randomed.
+If alts tie bid they will be randomed off.
+This is due to the way ALT attendance is currently tracked within the DKP system.

 ## CLASS AND SPECIAL ITEMS
 Special high value items, Class items and/or tradeable items, such as Blade of Carnage, will be officer awarded for minimum bid.
 This list will be posted before the expansion and may be updated at any time.
 This does not apply to Trak BP or VS Legs.